 In the penultimate week before our L.A broke up for half term, one of the 8 Schools that I work for got ‘the call’ on the Monday.
-In the Collegiate that I run Physical Education for, this was the sixth Ofsted Inspection in the space of 3 years.
+In the Schools that I manage Physical Education for, this was the sixth Ofsted Inspection in the space of 3 years.
 Although 5 of those did occur in the space of a term and a half – so we have had a little break in that regard.
 I have wrote a blog offering my views on the process and how we prepared for them already, you can find that here: http://powerofpe.co.uk/primary-p-e-sport-premium-how-to-evidence-maximise-impact/

 But as I’ll explain in a short while this Inspection felt different so I felt the need to build on the aforementioned.

 But first to give the reader all of the necessary information (and perhaps allow me to be just a little bit smug of our achievements) – here is the section of the finalised report that analyses the spend of the P.E & Sport Premium:

 There was a different feel to this Inspection.
 They are all intense aren’t they, but this was the first Inspection I have been involved in since the new framework has actually been enforced.
 In previous Inspections various members of Staff (myself included) have been able to approach meetings from a political stance.
 By that I don’t mean leaning the left or right, I mean you can avoid some questions by adopting distracting lexical choice….

 Yeah – not this time.
 These guys were sharp.
 Not nasty by any means, just incredibly astute with a great nose for where to look.
 The School involved in the Inspection is a great School, but the Inspection team were certainly going to see all of it.
 The phrase ‘no stone unturned’ springs to mind.

 So here a few tips born out of the experience, to add to those in my previous blog.